lowrycode/ski-arise-project/project_planning.md

 - Add a section to the "Info" page which includes information relevant to those organising larger groups
 - Add a visual card for Group Organisers to the "Learn More" section on the homepage which links to the relevant section on the "Info" page

+### User Story 10 (COULD HAVE)
-**User Story 10:** As a group organiser, I want to know about safety protocols so that I can carry out a risk assessment effectively
+As a group organiser, I want to know about safety protocols so that I can carry out a risk assessment effectively

 **Acceptance criteria:**
 - Information about where to find further information about issues relating to health and safety (such as risk assessments) is included in the most obvious section of the website